investorVOU/FlaretraderBot/replit.md

 This is a Flask-based cryptocurrency trading dashboard focused on the Flare Network ecosystem.
 The application provides a comprehensive platform for tracking portfolio performance, executing mock trades, and interacting with a chatbot for trading commands.
 It features a dark-themed UI built with Bootstrap and includes real-time data visualization capabilities.

-**Status**: Fully functional chat-based trading interface with AI bot as primary interaction method.
+**Status**: Fully functional chat-based trading interface with modern Tailwind UI and conversational AI bot as primary interaction method.

 ## Recent Changes